 Sanctuary cities are placing their legal citizens below the status of illegal immigrants.
 No, not all illegals are evil people.
 However, the heart of man is not naturally good.
 When people illegally pass through our borders, they may have a sense of anonymity, which emboldens them to commit crime ranging from identification theft to deadly driving under the influence to sexual assault and murder.
 These offenses occur all over the country.
 The jurisdictions in which citizens live have a moral obligation to do what they can to ensure the safety of their people within the law, and should voluntarily give the federal government information on immigrants’ legal statuses.

-Liberty is not always agreeable, but it is always American.We value your comments!
-Please weigh in on our comment section below.
+Liberty is not always agreeable, but it is always American.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com